kaiyom/root/README.md

-# root
+# Root#

-# A centralized Location for sync my configuration, shortcut and alias.
+## A centralized Location for sync my configuration, shortcut and alias.